HagEstad Law Group, PLLC logo

 Make Sure to Purchase Employment Practices Liability Insurance

-For a Montana employer, it is vitally important to purchase Employment Practices Liability Insurance, otherwise known as EPL coverage.
-Purchasing this employment insurance will require your insurance company to defend, and indemnify, you in the event that a wrongful discharge claim or suit is brought against your business.
+For a Montana employer, it is vitally important to purchase employment practices liability insurance, otherwise known as EPLI coverage.
+Purchasing this employment insurance will require your insurance company to defend you in the event that a wrongful discharge claim or suit is brought against your business.

 Background decoration